gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Proposed solution

-Given this reduction in expressivity it is natural to ask... can we improve this situation by allowing for self to be partially initialized:
+Given this reduction in expressivity it is natural to ask... can we improve this situation by allowing for self to be partially initialized allowing for us to write the following code:

 ```swift
 extension MicroServiceRequest {